bjlkeng/bjlkeng.github.io/source/posts/hamiltonian-monte-carlo.rst

     y(t+\epsilon) = y(t) + \epsilon y'(t, y(t))  \tag{29}

 where :math:`y(t_0)=y_0`.
-This is simply taking small step sizes along the gradient of of our curve where the gradient is computed from our differential equation using the :math:`t` and the previous values of `y`.
-We can iteratively generate points of arbitrarily small steps sizes to match the curve well.
+This is simply taking small step sizes along the gradient of our curve where the gradient is computed from our differential equation using the :math:`t` and the previous values of `y`.

-Translating this to Hamilton's equations, we have:
+Translating this to phase space and using Hamilton's equations, we have:

 .. math::